Nina Tassler was named Chairman, CBS Entertainment, in February 2014. She reports directly to Leslie Moonves, President

-In June 2011, Tassler was honored by Women in Film with its prestigious Lucy Award, presented to those whose creative work enhances the perception of women through the medium of television.
-Later that year, she was inducted into the Broadcasting & Cable Hall of Fame.
+Tassler was honored in June 2011 by Women In Film with its prestigious Lucy Award, and later that year was inducted into the Broadcasting & Cable Hall of Fame.

 She serves on the Board of Jewish Family Services, is a member of the Ambassador Council of the Geena Davis Institute on Gender in Media and also serves on the Academy of Television Arts & Sciences Executive Committee and on the Board of Directors of the Academy Foundation.
-She is also a member of the Board of Trustees for Boston University and the Board of the Paley Center for Media.
+She is a member of the Board of Trustees for Boston University and the Board of the Paley Center for Media.